On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to non-diagonal operators

 Suppose for a Boolean function $f$ we have a unitary operator $G_f$ that acts on each $(n+1)$-qubit basis state $\ket{x}\ket{a}$, $a\in \{0,1\}$ as

 If we let the function $f$ be arbitrary and unknown, then each application of $G_f$ (considered a black-box) is called an \textit{oracle query} for $f$.
 Operators $G_f$ as in (\ref{eq:Gf}) are called \textit{bit queries}.
-Note that $G_f$ may often be derived from a reversible classical circuit for computing $f$, but we consider it abstractly here.
-(In contrast, the query for Grover's algorithm given in (\ref{eq:GroversQuery}) is often referred to as a \textit{phase query}.)
+Note that $G_f$ may often be derived from a reversible classical circuit for computing $f$, but we consider it abstractly here. ( The query (\ref{eq:GroversQuery}) for Grover's algorithm is often referred to as a \textit{phase query}.)